All Episodes

 He came out.

-Listen, I don't blame him, but the po the power of the pulpit of the president is is so powerful, so influential.
+Listen, I don't blame him, but the power of the pulpit of the president is so powerful, so influential.

-And when he does what he does has done many times and come out there without any facts, information, rush to judgment, like he did in Cambridge with Trayvon Martin in Ferguson in Baltimore, and he constantly gives these speeches about police misconduct when you're talking about less than one half of one percent of cops being bad.
+And when he does what he has done many times and come out there without any facts, information, rush to judgment like he did in Cambridge with Trayvon Martin in Ferguson, in Baltimore, and he constantly gives these speeches about police misconduct when you're talking about less than one-half of 1% of cops being bad.

-He certainly creates an atmosphere where people feel that that their suspicions have been confirmed that cops are corrupt.
+He certainly creates an atmosphere where people feel that their suspicions have been confirmed, that cops are corrupt.

 And I don't buy that.